leonardoLavagna/Steam-Reviews-Analysis/README.md

 2. Exploratory Data Analysis
 3. Answers to some research questions

-**Remark .** This project was part of the Algorithmic Methods of Data Mining's course held by Prof. Aris Anagnostopoulos @ Sapienza
+**Remark .** This project was part of the Algorithmic Methods of Data Mining's course held by Prof. Aris Anagnostopoulos @Sapienza